Settle Abroad With Your Family

 Normally many countries allow spouse & children to be included as a part of the PR visa.
 Few countries might allow parents of the main applicant as well.
 After migrating on a PR many countries allow the PR holder to sponsor the close relatives who are eligible to migrate, take parents.

 Can my spouse also work?

-Many countries are issuing the same type of visa to all the dependents included in the PR application, if they get the same visa then automatically it will allow the spouse to enjoy the same rights which are applicable for the main applicant.
-This applicant needs to check before he/she starts the process.
+Many countries issue the same type of visa to all the dependents included in the PR application, this includes the spuse as well.
+In such a case , the spouse will enjoy the the same rights which are applicable to the main applicant.
+The applicant needs to check this before he/she starts the process.